-- 1) Participants must complete an Athletic Packet before they will be allowed to participate.
-Regardless if a physical is one or two years, the rest of the packet must be completed each year. - 2) Participants must turn this in ONLY to the Athletic Director's office (located at Festus High school). - 3) Practice cards will be given to the participant's coach after the packet has been filled out in its entirety, checked, and approved. - 4) The packet includes: - a) MSHSAA pre-participation physical form (4 pages) in its entirety including parental permission signature - b) Code of Conduct - c) Student/parent contracts - d) Emergency information sheet
+1) Participants must complete an Athletic Packet before they will be allowed to participate.
+Regardless if a physical is one or two years, the rest of the packet must be completed each year.

+2) Participants will complete and upload all documents to our online platform Privitt.

+4) The packet includes:

+- a) MSHSAA pre-participation physical form (4 pages) in its entirety including parental permission signature

+- b) Code of Conduct

+- c) Student/parent contracts

+- d) Emergency information sheet